 Paolo Vangelista is a engineer and beekeeper, he has more then 10 years experience in mono floral honey selection, he is fellow at COPAIT (fresh Italian Royal jelly producers Association).
 Paolo is member of the Italian National Register of Experts in the Sensory Analysis of Honey, has served as a panel member for the international honey competition BioMiel, and other national and international honey prizes.

 He is part of AMI - Ambasciatori Dei Mieli (Italian honey ambassador) with who promote honey around Europe, personally organize deepening lessons for beekeepers to improve the knowledge of different honey and collaborates with several Italian chefs to promote the use of honey in restaurants.

 Paolo has commercial experience with 120/150 hives in Italy with Vangelista Mieli Naturali, his own company, he just started a new project involving the Veneto region schools (first and second grade) to promote beekeeping in the schools and honey tasting classes for students.

-Howland Blackiston is the author of Building Beehives for Dummies (2013 John Wiley & Sons), and Beekeeping for Dummies (Fourth Edition 2017 John Wiley & Sons).
-Beekeeping for Dummies has been for more than a decade, the best-selling book on beekeeping in the Nation, and is one of top 5 best-selling titles in the entire “For Dummies” series of reference books.
+Howland Blackiston is the author of Building Beehives for Dummies and Beekeeping for Dummies.
+Beekeeping for Dummies is the best-selling book on beekeeping in the Nation, and is one of top 5 best-selling titles in the entire world.

-Howland is the past President of Connecticut’s Back Yard Beekeepers Association, one of the nation’s largest regional clubs for the hobbyist beekeeper.
-The club has over 400 members.
+Howland is the past President of Connecticut’s Back Yard Beekeepers Association.